Who knew you could find the prettiest Caribbean turquoise beaches and sandy shores in Nicaragua?

 Getting From Big Corn To Little Corn

 Remember, you'll land directly on Big Corn if you take that direct flight.
-To get to Little Corn, get yourself to Municipal Wharf in Brig Bay.
-You’ll find water taxis (pangas) to take you over, with a one-way ticket costing about $5 or $20 a person depending on your departure time.
+To get to Little Corn, take a taxi to Municipal Wharf in Brig Bay (the taxi cost is 30 cordobas per person).

-The tickets are first come, first serve so you'll want to arrive about 45-60 minutes early to help secure your seat.
-The ride takes about a 1/2 hour to an hour, depending on weather, and can get bumpy so best to bring some anti-nausea if you get sea sick.
-Hint: Sit towards the back of the boat for the smoothest ride, around the middle of the boat if you don't want to get wet.
+The ride takes about 30-60 mins, depending on the weather.
+It's a bumpy ride, so it's best to bring some anti-nausea medication if you get seasick.
+A lot of travelers mention this being a rough part of the trip, but it's worth it to make it to Little Corn.
+Hint: Sit towards the back of the boat for the smoothest ride, or around the middle if you don't want to get wet.
 The front is really bouncy.

 Ready for more in Nicaragua?